LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models: Experiments

+Our model is conditioned on both scene latent tokens and source camera poses.
+In Tab.~\ref{table:rebuttal-ablation}, we show that conditioning on scene latent tokens alone yields a substantial improvement over the baseline, while adding source pose conditioning provides an additional but smaller gain.
+This indicates that latent token conditioning is the primary contributor, with pose conditioning playing a complementary role.

-\paragraph{Limitations} Our method currently struggles with dynamic transparent objects (e.g., a glass cup being lifted by a person), likely due to CUT3R's limited ability to estimate reliable geometry for such dynamic transparent materials.
+\paragraph{Limitations} Our method currently struggles with moving transparent objects (e.g., a glass cup being lifted by a person), likely due to CUT3R's limited ability to estimate reliable geometry for such scenes.
+Moreover, our CUT3R conditioning mechanism also incurs additional computation cost.